-Remember, design and architectural patterns and principles should never be forced!
+Remember, design patterns and principles should never be forced!
 Use them naturally, only if they solve a problem without creating new issues.

 Command Query Separation (CQS) Principle